raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 currentUserView.redraw();
 {% endhighlight %}

-This is pretty-much the opposite of "OO" programming: Why should the code updating a model like `Person` need to know that there is a view, and if there is a view, how and when to get it to update itself and redraw?
+Why does this matter?

+Well, if you can't control *where* certain responsibilities are handled, you can't really organize your program.
+Subclasses, methods, mixins and decorators are techniques: What they make possible is choosing which code is responsible for which functionality.

+And that's the whole thing about programming: Organzing the functonality. *Direct access does not allow you to organize the functionality associated with getting and setting properties*, it forces the code doing the getting and setting to also be responsible for anything else associated with getting and setting.

 [![Magnetic Core Memory](/assets/images/core.jpg)](https://www.flickr.com/photos/dvanzuijlekom/6952363784)

 ### get and set

-It didn't take long for JavaScript libraries to figure out how to make this go away by using a `get` and `set` method.
+It didn't take long for JavaScript library authors to figure out how to make this go away by using a `get` and `set` method.
 Stripped down to the bare essentials for illustrative purposes, we could write this:

 {% highlight javascript %}
 class Model {